caltechlibrary/andor/docs/User-Scheme.md

 When Jane authenticates with the system she goes from being "anonymous" to "jane@example.edu" user.
 This means she now has the permissions associated with "publisher", "editor" and "writer" workflows.
-If Jane creates a new object it will be created in the "writer" workflow.
+If the "writer" workflow allows object creation Jane can create objects as a "writer".
 Note if Jane doesn't have an have any workflows defined she would have zero permissions to access any objects.
-Each workflow list in "member\_of" establishes the permissions under which she can see objects.
+Each workflow list in "member\_of" establishes her capabilities to interact with objects in the collection(s) of the **AndOr** running.

 ## anonymous, the default user